Sage-Bionetworks-Workflows/nf-dynamic-challenge/README.md

 ## Overview

-The repository is structured so that each unique challenge has its own subworkflow which is wrapped by a named workflow in `main.nf`.
+This repository is structured so that each challenge type has its own subworkflow which is wrapped by a uniquely named workflow in `main.nf`.
 This allows users to invoke the workflow appropriate for their challenge by using the `entry` parameter locally:
 ```
 nextflow run main.nf -entry {subworkflow_name} -profile local
 ```